LoyolaChicagoBooks/introcs-csharp/source/data/programstructure.rst

 A function like ``Main`` involves a sequence of statements to execute.
-The basic order of execution is *sequential*: first statement, then second, ....
+The basic order of execution is *sequential*: first statement, then second, and so on.
 This is the same as the *textual order*, so it is easy to follow.
 Later in :ref:`Defining-Own-Functions`, :ref:`If-Statements`, and :ref:`While-Loops`, we will see more complicated